Diagnostic Medical Sonography Program

 The objective of the program is to graduate students who are competent and confident in providing excellent patient care in the field of sonography.
 The goal of our DMS program is to prepare competent entry-level general sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
 Students will demonstrate a high competency in anatomy and pathology, as seen on the ultrasound exam and the skills necessary to perform the ultrasound exam.
 Students will be evaluated on didactic learning in ultrasound physics and instrumentation, hands on scanning skills, communication skills, patient care and critical thinking ability.

 Students will practice ultrasound scanning skills with ultrasound equipment in the campus lab.
 Those skills will be carried out and enhanced in an affiliated medical center by training on the job with a licensed sonographer.
 The didactic education will prepare the student for taking the American Registry of Diagnostic Medical Sonography Physics and Instrumentation examination, Abdominal examination and the Obstetric/Gynecology examination.

 With completion of the Associate of Science required course work the student will receive an Associate of Science in Diagnostic Medical Sonography.
 The MSJC Diagnostic Medical Sonography program is a nontransferable program.

 Student Information Workshops are offered once per semester with an online link to workshop information if unable to attend in person.
-A summary of the information on this site can be found in this DMS brochure and on the Graduation Requirements page.
+A summary of the information on this site can also be found in this DMS brochure and on the Graduation Requirements page.